tmcw/mapmakers-cheatsheet/README.md

   - Too much, the polygons have necessary detail
     - Use [TileMill](https://www.mapbox.com/tilemill/) to render an interactive map with [UTFGrid](https://www.mapbox.com/developers/utfgrid/)
     - Use [GeoServer](http://geoserver.org/) with WMS layers and GetFeatureInfo
-  - Too much, the polygons have unnecessary details
+  - Too much, the polygons have unnecessary details or many of the polygons have shared borders, like state or province maps
     - Simplify them with [TopoJSON](https://github.com/mbostock/topojson) or [QGIS](http://www.qgis.org/)

 ## Attributes